 Establishing Paternity of Your Children

 However, some instances are not so straightforward, and often paternity can be disputed by both mother and father.
 In such cases, paternity must be established through the courts.
+This will require a paternity court case and a trial that both parents (and their lawyers, if desired) must attend.
 This instance can be infinitely more complicated, especially if the alleged father is not cooperative through the process.
 In these cases, it may be recommended to consult a paternity lawyer and explore your options.

 Determining Paternity in Married vs. Unmarried Couples